 After deciding who to work for, there’s often a lengthy application and interview process to get to grips with.
 The rise of digital media in the recruitment process means applicants can expect to showcase their skills via video interview.
 According to the Institute of Student Employers, 53% of their members had used video interviews, compared to 6% five years ago.

 Video interviewing allows recruiters to save time and precious resources – and it’s here to stay.
 However, with the influx of robotic aids, AI chatbots and automated messaging will also now guide candidates through the applications.
-Companies such as Goldman Sachs and Barclays are initially interviewing candidates using what is essentially a robot.
+Companies such Barclays are initially interviewing candidates using what is essentially a robot.
 This aims to remove unconscious bias and improve the diversity of their applicants.

 However, Derek Walker, Course Director at Finito – a company which gives career advice to students – told Debut Careers: